317brian/druid/docs/tutorials/tutorial-jupyter-index.md

    pip3 install requests
    ````

-- Jupyter lab (recommended) or Jupyter notebook running on a non-default port.
+- Jupyter Lab (recommended) or Jupyter Notebook running on a non-default port.
 By default, Druid and Jupyter both try to use port `8888,` so start Jupyter on a different port.
-For example, use the following command to start Jupyter lab on port `3001`:
+For example, use the following command to start Jupyter Lab on port `3001`:

    ```bash
    jupyter lab --port 3001